 Jenn is a member of the Social Psychology program and Carolina Affective Science Laboratory (CASL) under Dr. Kristen Lindquist.
 She completed her masters thesis in 2016 on the psychological mechanisms behind feeling "hangry."
-In Kristen's lab, Jenn has built expertise in peripheral psychophysiology and social affective neuroscience to investigate bodily contributions (e.g., physiological reactivity, interoception, aging) to emotion & social cognition.
+In the CASL, Jenn has built expertise in peripheral psychophysiology and social affective neuroscience to investigate bodily contributions (e.g., physiological reactivity, interoception, aging) to emotion & social cognition.
 This research is supported by a Ruth L. Kirschstein National Research Service Award Individual Predoctoral Fellowship (F31) from the National Institute on Aging.

 Jenn also collaborates with Dr. Keely Muscatell (Carolina Social Neuroscience & Health Laboratory) at UNC to understand the links between hunger, inflammation, and social affective experience--and more broadly how peripheral changes contribute to emotion and social cognition, such as when blocking sympathetic nervous system reactivity with propranolol.
-In Keely's lab, Jenn is building expertise in psychoneuroimmunology (PNI) and psychopharmacology.
+In the SNH lab, Jenn is building expertise in psychoneuroimmunology (PNI) and psychopharmacology.

 Jenn received her B.A. in Psychology from North Carolina State University in 2013, with a focus on Lifespan Development and minors in Anthropology and Linguistics.
 Before that, she studied Welsh language and literature at Bangor University in North Wales, UK for four years.
 In another life, Jenn would have been an anthropologist investigating differences in the mind-body connection across cultures and history!